Ankit1032/Inventory-Management-Dashboard-PowerBI/README.md

 6. Stock Status
 7. Forecasting for the next time period

-#For any warehouse inventory related data, to main tables are important
+#For any warehouse inventory related data, 2 main tables are important
 	1. What is the stock quantity
 	2. What is the orders/Asked Orders